What Can You Do As A History Major?

 The U.S. government maintains a website with information on all federal job openings .
 For history-related jobs with the National Park Service, the U.S. military, and other federal agencies, enter "historian" into the keyword box at their website.

 Many WIU History graduates have pursued careers in secondary school teaching, teaching History and related subjects at middle schools and high schools all over the nation.
 The Department's History -- Teacher Licensure degree is specifically designed to prepare students to successfully pass the state's required teaching exams (including the EdTPA) and obtain teaching positions in secondary schools.

-Additional print resources for those teaching history are available in the History Department Advisor's office (436 Morgan); a list is included on the History Department's Teacher Education page.
+Additional print resources for those who are teaching history are available in the History Department Advisor's office (436 Morgan); a list is included on the History Department's Teacher Education page.

 Some hard-working History Graduate Assistants take a well-deserved lunch break